 If you want to understand how some people achieve the extraordinary success you have to look at the habits that you can begin, develop, and sustain.
 Working out is a keystone habit—once we put fitness to work for us, we will achieve a multiplier effect on the other healthy habits.
 I do not believe that you will get very far in implementing the lifestyle habits are described below if you are unable to activate the fitness routine.

 Here is the easiest way that I can convince you how important a lifestyle that includes regular vigorous exercise can be.
 Thank back in your own life and the lives of those around you and consider the people you know that actually workout on a consistent basis.
 With very few exceptions you will discover that virtually all people who exercise regularly also practice many of the other positive lifestyle habits.

 CRITICAL HABITS YOU MUST INSTALL IN YOUR LIFE

 - Never take a day off.
 You won’t need to.
 Try to complete the activity at the same time each day.
 Just vary your workout intensity and variety based on the day of the week (that will determine what you are scheduled to do), your location, and the availability of fitness equipment.
 Let your continued success drive you along.

 - You must combine your workout regimen with some very deliberate dietary habits.

 Give yourself a day every week where you can cheat.
 But implement some good habits.

 - Protein Fix.
 I got this from the 4 Hour Workweek, and I think it makes a lot of sense.
 Start every day with a minimum of 30 grams of protein in 30 minutes.
-I rotate some flavors and protein sources (plant and animal) and occasionally use a blender with fruit.
+I simply rotate some flavors and protein sources (plant and animal) and occasionally will use a blender with fruit.